Pi backbonding

+In chemistry, pi backbonding or π backbonding is a π-bonding interaction between a filled (or half filled) orbital of a transition metal atom and a vacant orbital on an adjacent ion or molecule.
+In this type of interaction, electrons from the metal are used to bond to the ligand, which dissipates excess negative charge and stabilizes the metal.
+It is common in transition metals with low oxidation states that have ligands such as carbon monoxide, olefins, or phosphines.
+The ligands involved in π backbonding can be broken into three groups: carbonyls and nitrogen analogs, alkenes and alkynes, and phosphines.
+Compounds where π backbonding is prominent include Ni(CO)4, Zeise's salt, and molybdenum and iron dinitrogen complexes.

 Metal carbonyls, nitrosyls, and isocyanides

-The electrons are partially transferred from a d-orbital of the metal to anti-bonding molecular orbitals of CO (and its analogues).
-This electron-transfer (i) strengthens the metal–C bond and (ii) weakens the C–O bond.
+The electrons are partially transferred from a d-orbital of the metal to anti-bonding molecular orbitals of CO (and its analogs).
+This electron-transfer strengthens the metal–C bond and weakens the C–O bond.
 The strengthening of the M–CO bond is reflected in increases of the vibrational frequencies for the M–C bond (often outside of the range for the usual IR spectrophotometers).
 Furthermore, the M–CO bond length is shortened.
 The weakening of the C–O bond is indicated by a decrease in the wavenumber of the νCO band(s) from that for free CO (2143 cm−1), for example to 2060 cm−1 in Ni(CO)4 and 1981 cm−1 in Cr(CO)6, and 1790 cm−1 in the anion [Fe(CO)4]2−.
 For this reason, IR spectroscopy is an important diagnostic technique in metal–carbonyl chemistry.
 The article infrared spectroscopy of metal carbonyls discusses this in detail.

 Many ligands other than CO are strong "backbonders".
-Nitric oxide is an even stronger π-acceptor than is CO and νNO is a diagnostic tool in metal–nitrosyl chemistry.
+Nitric oxide is an even stronger π-acceptor than CO and νNO is a diagnostic tool in metal–nitrosyl chemistry.
 Isocyanides, RNC, are another class of ligands that are capable of π-backbonding.
 In contrast with CO, the σ-donor lone pair on the C atom of isocyanides is antibonding in nature and upon complexation the CN bond is strengthened and the νCN increased.
 At the same time, π-backbonding lowers the νCN.
 Depending on the balance of σ-bonding versus π-backbonding, the νCN can either be raised (for example, upon complexation with weak π-donor metals, such as Pt(II)) or lowered (for example, upon complexation with strong π-donor metals, such as Ni(0)).
 For the isocyanides, an additional parameter is the MC=N–C angle, which deviates from 180° in highly electron-rich systems.
 Other ligands have weak π-backbonding abilities, which creates a labilization effect of CO, which is described by the cis effect.